Char Aznable: Reception

+Popularity

 Char Aznable is not only a character, but has become a brand name.
 Char, along with five other notable mecha and pilots from the various Gundam series, were recognized in the second set of "Anime Heroes and Heroines" stamps, released in Japan in 2005.
 Char Aznable has routinely placed in the top 10 lists of popular characters in both Gundam-specific and general-oriented fan magazines in Japan, such as Gundam Ace and Animage, typically ranking higher than the main character and his rival, Amuro Ray.
 In Gundam Ace, Char is consistently in the top 3 of the list, and held the number 1 spot for long periods of time, despite the fact that Gundam Ace tallies votes for Char's alter-ego Quattro Bajeena separately.
 In fact, Quattro also consistently ranks in the top 10.
 In both Gunpla and Figure magazines it is almost guaranteed to see Char's custom red mobile suit.
 He has also been voted as the second most popular male character from the 1980s by Newtype readers.
 During January from 2007, Oricon made a poll in which they asked Japanese fans from manga and anime which characters from any series they would most like to see in spinoff series.
 He won the men's poll while ranked second in the overall.
 In a NHK poll from 2018 he was voted as the best Gundam character.
 In an Anime!Anime! poll, Amuro and Quattro were voted as one of the best anime rivals turned into allies.
-According to Aaron J. Kane from University of Vermont, Tomino managed to create a realistic series by prioritizing on Amuro and Char rather than focus more on the robots like his previous works.

 On the Japanese bulletin board 2channel, the Gundam forums are named Char custom (シャア専用), and the anonymous placeholder for the name is changed to "3 times more than the usual anonymous" (通常の名無しさんの3倍), a reference to the "3 times faster than the usual Zaku" line from the original series.
 Char Custom refers to Char's tendency to highly customized standard Mobile Suits to his exact specifications and generally making the said units far more potent than normal.
 This usually involves the character coloring his suits red, which led some people to go as far as to label anything red "Char-custom", and to make vague references to the "3 times more potent" line in the original Gundam series (e.g. A red pencil might write 3 times faster, or is 3 times more likely to break).
 This pinkish-red color was actually due to the excess of pinkish red color ink the animation company had at the time.
 It is, however, stated in the game Gireh's Greed that the color is actually only the color of an unpainted Zaku due to the grudge from him being the top graduate from military school.